 Once your domain users' computers apply the new certificate GPO settings and receive the Duo certificate you can configure the Trusted Endpoints policy to start checking for the certificate as users authenticate to Duo-protected services and applications.
 The Device Insight and Endpoints pages in the Duo Admin Panel show which access devices have the Duo certificate present.

-When your trusted endpoints policy is applied to your Duo applications, return to the Active Directory Domain Services trusted endpoint management integration in the Admin Panel and turn it On with the Off/On setting at the top of the page.
+When your trusted endpoints policy is applied to your Duo applications, return to the AD DS trusted endpoint management integration in the Admin Panel and enable it by clicking the Change link at the top of the page next to "Integration is disabled".
+You can choose to either activate this management integration for just members of a specified test group or groups, or activate for all users.

-As more of your devices receive the Duo certificate you can adjust your trusted endpoints policy to expand the target group, apply it to additional protected services, or start blocking access to applications from devices that do not have the Duo certificate.
+As more of your devices receive the Duo certificate you can change the integration activation to apply to all users (if you just targeted test groups before), adjust your trusted endpoints policy to expand the target group, apply it to additional protected services, or start blocking access to applications from devices that do not have the Duo certificate.
 See the Trusted Endpoints documentation for more information.

 If you expand your trusted endpoints rollout by targeting additional user groups (as opposed to adding new users to the groups selected during initial configuration), you'll also need to add those additional groups to the Duo certificate GPO scope and the Duo Certificate Proxy configuration.